CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

 ## Manually

-The fanGo.py file is the program written in python for fan management.
-To be able to use it, make sure you have a python interpreter installed on your system.

-For example, you can install the python interpreter using:

-    # apt-get install build-essential

-After to verify if it work run the fanGo.py program, type the command:

-    # python fanGo.py

-To start fanGo.py automatically when the raspberry start, you need to use a linux service using fan-control.sh.
+To start fanSystem.py automatically when the raspberry start, you need to use a linux service using **fanSystem.sh**.
-The only thing to do, you have to edit the fan-control.sh at line 15 before using it.
-In the line 15 you must specify in which folder the fanGo.py and init.py files are located.
+The only thing to do, you have to edit the fanSystem.sh at line 15 before using it.
+In the line 15 you must specify in which folder the fanSystem.py and gpoClean.py files are located.
-In line 15 you will find this:
+So in line 15 you must insert your folder as:

-    DIR= ---> YOUR FOLDER HERE <---
+    DIR=YOUR FOLDER HERE

-After editing the file you must put the fan-control.sh in the folder:
+After editing the file you must put the **fanSystem.sh** in the folder:

     /etc/init.d